rjseymour66/rjseymour66.github.io/content/en/docs/css-deep/syntax.md

 > Tip: Property that specifies two measurements from a corner, think “Cartesian grid.”
 > Property that specifies measurements for each side all the way around an element, think “clock.”

+## Vendor prefixes

+Vendor prefixes aren't as common as they used to be, but some browsers still require them for a few properties:
+- `-webkit`: Safari or Chrome
+- `-moz`: Mozilla Firefox
+- `-o`: Opera
+- `-ms`: IE and older versions of Edge

+Automate this with [autoprefixer](https://github.com/postcss/autoprefixer), and [Lightning CSS](https://lightningcss.dev/).

 ## Progressive enhancement